Gramercy Park, Union Square and Madison Square Park | New York City

 200 5th Ave, New York, NY 10010 (near 23rd street)

 While it’s often hard to rally the kids to leave a fun shop like Space Kiddets it’s doubtful you will hear any protests when you tell them they next stop is the LEGO store.
-My kids can never get enough LEGO time and this location showcases all of the best LEGO sets and designs!
+Kids can never get enough LEGO time and this location showcases all of the best LEGO sets and designs!

 La Pecora Bianca NoMad